The Punisher (1989 film): Music

 A full orchestral score was composed and conducted by Dennis Dreith at the Warner Bros. soundstage in Burbank, California.
-A CD of the soundtrack was not released until July 19, 2005 (Perseverance Records, PRD006).
-The CD includes the complete multi-track stereo recording, as well as a 22-minutes interview with the composer Dennis Dreith and the director Mark Goldblatt.
-Perseverance Records also released a new 5.1 mix as a SACD, in collaboration with Tarantula Records (TARAN001).
-The American DVD release only contains a monaural (single track) soundtrack, despite the film being mixed in Dolby Stereo.
-The 2013 German and UK Blu-ray/DVD editions were presented with 2.0 and 5.1 (Dolby Digital and DTS-HD MA) sound tracks although the UK disc was made from mono tracks.
+A CD of the soundtrack was not released until July 19, 2004 (Perseverance Records, PRD006).
+The CD includes the complete multi-track stereo recording, and a 22-minute interview with the composer Dennis Dreith and the director Mark Goldblatt.
+Perseverance Records released a new 5.1 mix as a Super Audio CD, in collaboration with Tarantula Records.
+The American DVD release only contains a monaural soundtrack, though the film has Dolby Stereo.
+The 2013 German and UK Blu-ray/DVD editions were presented with 2.0 and 5.1 (Dolby Digital and DTS-HD MA) soundtracks.
+The UK disc was made from mono tracks.

 Release

 Theatrical

 The film was given a worldwide theatrical release, except in the United States, Sweden, and South Africa.
-It was originally slated for a US release in August 1989, as trailers were created by New World.
+It was originally slated for a US release in August 1989, and trailers were created by New World.
 It premiered in Germany and France in October 1989 and was shown months later at the Los Angeles Comic Book and Sci-fi Convention in July 1990.
 However, the film never received a wide theatrical release in the United States due to New World's financial difficulties and its new owners not having an interest in theatrical distribution.

 Home media

-It was sold to Live Entertainment (now Lionsgate) who released it direct-to-video on VHS and Laserdisc in April 1991.
+It was sold to Live Entertainment (now Lionsgate) which released it direct-to-video on VHS and Laserdisc in April 1991.
 It finally premiered at the 2008 Escapism Film Festival in Durham, North Carolina where director Mark Goldblatt screened his own personal 35mm print.
 He showed that again in April 2009 at the Dolph Lundgren Film Fest hosted by the New Beverly theater.

+In 2013, Koch Media released a hard cover media book, a BluRay and a DVD set that contains the theatrical cut, uncut version and the extended workprint of the film.

+The set also includes audio commentary by Director Mark Goldblatt and a behind the scenes booklet.

+During the commentary Goldblatt expresses regret at the removal of the Punisher's iconic skull logo.